JAN O’MAHONY COUNSELLING

 My name is Jan O'Mahony.
 I am a fully qualified psychodynamic counsellor and therapist (BSc.MBACP) with over 20 years experience, accredited and registered with BACP.

 I believe therapy has the potential to fundamentally change the way we perceive the world and our place within it.
 Whether struggling with anxiety, depression, stress or low self-worth, counselling can offer an essential space to explore the roots of our dissatisfaction and help us find a new direction.

 I offer counselling and therapy to people living or working in Central London and Islington.
 For those who have to travel for work we can continue therapy over Skype.

 £80 for Couples Therapy

 I see people in the following locations:

-At 37-41, Gower Street, WC1E 6HH on Wednesdays and, from January 1st 2018, on Thursdays too.
+At 37-41, Gower Street, WC1E 6HH on Wednesdays and Thursdays.

 In Islington, London:

 At City Road Therapy, 335 City Road, London EC1V 1LJ on Mondays.